stackhpc/ansible-lustre/README.md

 TODO: test this all again from scratch now I've set the sticky bit!

 # Limitations
-Once the cluster is running, changing Lustre configuration is tricky and may require unmounting/remounting clients, or waiting for changes to propagate.
-Consult the lustre documentation.
+As noted above changing Lustre configuration once the cluster is running may require manual intervention - consult the lustre documentation.

 When run, the Ansible will enforce that:
 - No nodemaps other than the ones it defines (and the `default` nodemap) exist